The Lost Vikings: Cameo appearances

-A unit in StarCraft II is called the Viking, and there is a picture of the unit on their website, subtitled The Lost Vikings.
-In addition to this, repeatedly selecting the Viking unit in StarCraft II makes the Viking pilot mention Erik, Baleog, and Olaf getting lost, as he tries to contact them.
-He also sets in co-ordinates for Norse by Norse-west.
-There is also an arcade console in the Cantina of Battleship Hyperion in StarCraft II called The Lost Viking, which is a playable mini-game.
+A flying unit in StarCraft II is called the Viking, and there is a picture of the unit on their website, subtitled The Lost Vikings.
+In addition, repeatedly selecting the Viking unit in StarCraft II makes the Viking pilot mention Erik, Baleog, and Olaf getting lost, as he tries to contact them.
+He also sets in coordinates for Norse by Norse-west.
+There is also an arcade console in the Cantina of Battleship Hyperion in StarCraft II called The Lost Viking, which is a mini playable vertically scrolling shooter game featuring the Viking unit in StarCraft II.

 The Lost Vikings reprised their role as playable characters in the crossover multiplayer online battle arena video game Heroes of the Storm.
-Unlike other heroes in the game, who are played as a single unit, selecting the Lost Vikings as a hero gives the player control over all three Vikings, allowing them to control them as individuals or to issue commands to all three at once.
+Unlike other heroes in the game, who are played as a single unit, selecting the Lost Vikings as a hero gives the player control over all three Vikings.
+This allows the player to control them as individuals or issue commands to all three at once.
 Erik is faster than most other heroes, and attacks from range with a slingshot.
 Baleog has the greatest attack power of the three, and throws swords from a medium range, dealing area damage to enemies near his target.
-Olaf has the highest health pool, and recovers quickly when out of combat.
+Olaf has the highest health pool, and recovers quickly when he is not in combat.

 Reception

 Computer Gaming World in 1993 called The Lost Vikings "a clever blend of comedy and role playing".
 The magazine concluded that "the game is a unique puzzle solving adventure, great for people who enjoy using their cerebral cortex along with their eye to hand coordination".
 Zach Meston of VideoGames & Computer Entertainment praised the difficult puzzles, humor, distinctive visual style, personable character animation, and upbeat music.
 He summarized the game as "funny, fresh and challenging enough to keep you playing for hours on end".

-Electronic Gaming Monthly in 1994 remarked of the Genesis version that "the music doesn't have the kick of the Super NES version (or the truly colorful graphics)", but that it is generally a well done conversion of "a really good puzzle game".
-AllGame stated that it was "methodically paced and intelligently designed" and that "the nice graphics combined with the funny (and sometimes helpful) dialogue gives The Lost Vikings more personality than most other video games.
+Electronic Gaming Monthly in 1994 remarked of the Genesis version that "the music doesn't have the kick of the Super NES version (or the truly colorful graphics)", but it is generally a well done conversion of "a really good puzzle game".
+AllGame stated it was "methodically paced and intelligently designed" and that "the nice graphics combined with the funny (and sometimes helpful) dialogue gives The Lost Vikings more personality than most other video games.
 To top it off, the controls are sharp, and the level of challenge is high without being frustrating".
 Super Gamer magazine gave the SNES version a score of 92%, writing: "A huge variety of puzzles to this Lemmings game.
 Funny, fun and completely addictive".